 - A key vocational education and training partner, the South Metropolitan TAFE, has completed a national training needs assessment to help understand future workforce capability needs and skills requirements

-- We continue to work with South Metropolitan TAFE and other vocational education providers to develop and deliver micro-credentials suitable for helping people develop and maintain currency for employment in emerging battery industries.
+- We continue to work with South Metropolitan TAFE and other vocational education stakeholders to develop and deliver micro-credentials suitable for helping people develop and maintain currency for employment in emerging battery industries.

 - We are working with state and territory governments and other stakeholders to deliver a nationally coordinated approach to new course and curriculum development for the emerging battery sector.